xn8spicer/QDAtm/QDAtm/rqda.md

 #### Use RQDA to enter your data
-The last way to create Case Files is to enter your text data directly into RQDA.
+The last way to create Files is to enter your text data directly into RQDA.
 Click on the "Files" button and then the "New" button.
 Enter a name for your Case and a text editor window will open for you to enter data.
 Your data will not appear as separate files and you will need to open RQDA to edit the data.
 However, we will see later that you can easily export the text from the RQDA database.
 Using this method you will not need to worry about file conversion.
 Note that to edit an existing file, right-click in the file listing area of the Files panel to locate "Edit File" menu option.

 Codes Panel
 -----------